Apple Pie

 Apple pie is a classic dessert that has been loved for generations.
 It’s made with a buttery, flaky crust filled with tender apples, sugar, and warm spices like cinnamon and nutmeg.
 The pie is baked until golden brown, creating a sweet and comforting treat that’s perfect for any occasion.
 Apple pie has become a symbol of home baking, and it’s often associated with family gatherings, holidays, and cozy evenings at home.
 The balance of sweet apples and spiced filling wrapped in a crisp crust makes it one of the most popular desserts around the world.

-What to Eat With Apple Pie ?
+What to Eat With Apple Pie?

 Apple pie can be enjoyed on its own, but it tastes even better with a few simple additions.
 A scoop of vanilla ice cream is the most popular pairing, as the cold, creamy ice cream melts into the warm pie, creating a delicious combination.
 Whipped cream is another favorite topping that adds a light and fluffy texture.
 If you enjoy rich flavors, try serving apple pie with caramel sauce or even a slice of sharp cheddar cheese, which may sound unusual but balances the sweetness beautifully.
 Whether served warm or at room temperature, apple pie is a treat that goes well with many sides.

-Apple Pie Ingredients
+Ingredients: Apple Pie

 • 2 ½ cups all-purpose flour